peass-ng/PEASS-ng/winPEAS/winPEASbat/README.md

-# Windows Privilege Escalation Awsome Script (.bat)
+# Windows Privilege Escalation Awesome Script (.bat)

 **WinPEAS is a script that searh for possible paths to escalate privileges on Windows hosts.
 The checks are explained on [book.hacktricks.xyz](https://book.hacktricks.xyz/windows/windows-local-privilege-escalation)**